T0nio/MyAE/README.md

 A web server (NGINX or Apache2 for exemple).
 MyAE can work behind a reverse proxy

+To generate the PDF of quotes & invoces, you'll need to install wkhtmltopdf and xvfb.

 ## Install

 There is a Work In Progress in the install method.
 Everything there is not tested for now.